Tips For A Successful Speed Dating Experience

 Speaking of time, give yourself some wiggle room to make sure you get to the event on time.
 To be safe, leave 20-30 minutes earlier than you think you need to, just in case of traffic, you get lost, or any other unexpected issues.

-Most people are at least a little nervous when attending these events, so you do not want to add to the nerves by having to worry about being late.
+Most people are at least a little nervous when attending these events, so you do not want to add to the nerves by worrying about being late.
 It is already nerve-wracking enough without having to stress about being late!
 When it comes to getting to the event on time, it is better to be safe than sorry.
 While you may not want to "waste" time by leaving early, the entire experience will be much less stressful if you give yourself that window.

 Treat Each Conversation As A Date